 Fires and avalanche alerts as Storm Eleanor batters Europe

-PARIS: The French Alps were on maximum avalanche alert Thursday after Storm Eleanor swept through Europe, killing at least three people, grounding planes and fanning wildfires in Corsica.
+The French Alps were on maximum avalanche alert Thursday as Storm Eleanor swept through Europe, killing at least four people and fanning rare winter wildfires in Corsica.

-With the mountains packed with skiiers for the school holidays, major resort Val d'Isere closed its runs until at least midday, while Chamonix to the south said it was shutting many of its lifts as a precautionary measure.
+With the mountains packed with skiiers for the school holidays, major resort Val d'Isere closed its runs for the day because of heavy snowfall, while Chamonix said it was shutting many of its lifts as a precautionary measure.

 "The objective is to keep everyone safe," said David Ponson, ski chief in the Alpine Savoie region, as many pistes were shut for a second day.

-At the other extreme, firefighters on the French Mediterranean island of Corsica were battling two blazes fanned by Eleanor's strong gusts of wind Thursday morning, with three people injured in fires overnight.
+At the other extreme, nearly 400 firefighters on the French Mediterranean island of Corsica were battling blazes fanned by Eleanor's strong gusts of wind, with three people injured in a fire overnight.

+Three hundred goats were killed in the blaze at Chiatra-Canale di Verde near the island's east coast and 10 homes burnt -- five of them completely destroyed, local authorities said.

-Local authorities said the intensity of the blazes was "exceptional in the middle of winter".
-Three helicopters were set to be dispatched to help douse the flames after the winds eased up.
+The prefecture added that the intensity of the blazes was "exceptional in the middle of winter."
+Troops from the local airbase have been deployed to help fight the flames.

 Eleanor, the fourth winter storm to hit Europe since December, swept into the continent on Wednesday after battering Britain and Ireland.

-It has left three people dead -- a 21-year-old skiier hit by a falling tree in France and a couple in their 60s swept away on Spain's northern Basque coast by a huge wave.
+It has left at least four people dead, including a 21-year-old skiier hit by a falling tree in France and a couple in their 60s swept away on Spain's northern Basque coast by a huge wave.

-A young man had to be rescued after attempting to save them.

-In France, 29 people have been injured -- four of them seriously -- including a woman hit by a falling block of concrete.
+On Thursday, firefighters said a woman in her 90s died of a heart attack in Crets-en-Belledonne in the French Alps after floods sent a torrent of mud and water into her home.

+And a volunteer rescuer was reported missing after rushing to help when a car plunged into an overflowing river in the Alpine village of Le Moutaret.

 At Lenk in central Switzerland, eight people were hurt when a violent gust of wind overturned a railway carriage.